Helping people access eye care seemlessly through online booking

 Competitor Analysis

-Through a competitive analysis of optometry services in the Penrith, NSW region, I found that while several optometrists had an online presence, none offered the ability to purchase optical frames online.
-Most competitors relied solely on in-store visits for frame selection and appointment bookings, creating friction for potential customers who preferred browsing and purchasing online.
-By bridging this gap, City Optics could position itself as a modern, customer-centric brand offering both optical services and online frame shopping—a unique advantage in the local market.
+Through a competitive analysis of optometry services in the Penrith, NSW region, I found that while several optometrists had an online presence, many of them didn't offer online bookings or had a cluttered booking flow that lacked key questions, for e.g "whats the reason for your appointment".
+Most competitors relied solely on in-store or phone calls appointment bookings, creating friction for potential customers who preferred browsing and purchasing online.
+By bridging this gap, City Optics could position itself as a modern, customer-centric brand offering booking for both optical services and online frame shopping—a unique advantage in the local market.

 42 Years Old | Father Of Two